Class change#

 Important

-You cannot export a recipe as an asset or a .tiff file without a small computation quota.
-If you are a new user see Manage your resources to know more.
+You cannot export a recipe as an asset or a .tiff file without a small computation quota (if you are a new user, see Manage your resources).

-Clicking on the tab will open the retrieve panel where the you can select the exportation parameters.
+Select the tab to open the Retrieve pane, where you can select the Exportation parameters.

 Bands#

-You need to select the band to export in the recipe.
-You will have access to transition which is the new class change values and confidence if you selected classification recipe assets.
+Select the band to export in the recipe.
+You will have access to transition (the new class change values) and confidence, if you selected Classification recipe assets.

 Scale#

 You can set a custom scale for exportation by changing the value of the slider (m).
-Requesting a smaller resolution than images native resolution will not improve the quality of the output, just its size so keep in mind that Sentinel data native resolution is 10 m and Landsat is 30 m.
+Requesting a smaller resolution than an image’s native resolution will not improve the quality of the output, just its size, so keep in mind that the native resolution of Sentinel data is 10 m and Landsat is 30 m.

 Destination#

-You can export the image to sepal workspace or to ;guilabel:google earth engine asset.
-The same image will be exported but in the first case you will find it in .tif format in the downloads folder, in the second one the image will be exported to your GEE account asset list.
+You can export the image to SEPAL workspace or to GEE asset.
+The same image will be exported, but in the first case, you will find it in .tif format in the Downloads folder; in the second case, the image will be exported to your GEE account Asset list.

-If google earth engine asset is not displayed, it means that your GEE account is not connected to SEPAL, please refer to Use Google Earth Engine (GEE) with SEPAL.
+If GEE asset is not displayed, your GEE account is not connected to your SEPAL account (see Use GEE with SEPAL).

 Exportation status#